 Every New York speeding ticket carries a court fine, mandatory New York State surcharge and points on your driving record.
-Below are the fines and court charges associated with the violations These are the fines associated with your ticket for your first speeding conviction.
 If you are a repeat offender, the range of fines is significantly higher.
-The fines listed below are for speeding tickets received anywhere in New York State except for the five boroughs (Manhattan, Brooklyn, Bronx, Queens and Staten Island).
+The fines listed are for speeding tickets received anywhere in New York State except for the five boroughs (Manhattan, Brooklyn, Bronx, Queens and Staten Island).

 Driver Responsibility Assessment Fee (DRA): If you receive 6 or more points as a result of violations that occurred within an 18 month period you will be subject to an additional fine known as the Driver Responsibility Assessment fee (DRA).
 When you reach 6 points you will be penalized $300.
 An additional $75 will be imposed for each point after the 6-point mark.
 This penalty is paid to DMV and is separate and in addition to the court fines associated with your ticket.